jschlyter/spc-web-gateway-docker/README.md

     ./spc-web-gateway -A
     exit

 These above steps are very important to make the container run properly (especially saving the config.xml and auth folder externally).
+Change the left side path (e.g. /etc/spc-web-gateway/auth) to your own folder structure, the right side (e.g. /opt/spc-web-gateway/auth) is the containers path and shouldn't be changed.